kpsdev1/Treats-Sweet-Shop/TESTING.md

 #### Edit a Review
 *As a User I can edit my review so that I can change it.*
-- In the top right of a review that the user has left there is an **edit** button that when clicked it will bring them to the prefilled form with their review so that they can edit it.
+- In the top right of a review that the user has written, there is an **edit** button that when clicked it will bring them to the prefilled form with their review so that they can edit it.
 A user can only edit a review they have posted.

 #### Delete a Review
 *As a User I can Delete my review so that I can remove it.*
-- In the top right of a review that the user has left there is an **Delete** button that when clicked it will bring up a bootstrap modal asking the user to confim their deletion, oce comfirmed then the review will be removed.
+- In the top right of a review that the user has written, there is an **Delete** button that when clicked it will bring up a bootstrap modal asking the user to confim their deletion, once comfirmed then the review will be removed.
 A user can only delete a review they have posted.

 #### Publish Blog Post
 *As a Site Owner I can Publish Blog posts so that customers can read them.*